20 Outstanding Examples of Experiential Marketing

 Making a fictional town into a real place was a surely a memorable experience for longtime Gilmore Girls fans, bringing back waves of nostalgia that only further persuaded them to tune in on Netflix for the comeback season release.

 Main Takeaway: Bringing back feelings of nostalgia is a strong way to emotionally connect with your audience.
-As long as it is relevant with the product/service you are promoting, try adding a pinch of nostalgia in the experiential recipe.back to top
+As long as it is relevant with the product/service you are promoting, try adding a pinch of nostalgia in the experiential recipe.

-As a quick recap, here a look at some of the main lessons we learned from these stunning experiential marketing examples.
+As a quick recap, here's a look at some of the main lessons we learned from these stunning experiential marketing examples.

 - The experiential strategy does not always have to involve the product.
-As long as the result is a powerfully positive brand association, the strategy is worth it every time.
+As long as the result is a powerfully positive brand association, the strategy is worth it.

 - Be mindful of the pop culture trends and think of ways to incorporate them into your experiential strategy.